Südzucker (ETR:SZU) Given a €18.00 Price Target at Warburg Research

-Warburg Research set a €18.00 ($21.18) price target on Südzucker (ETR:SZU) in a research report sent to investors on Thursday, Borsen Zeitung reports.
+Warburg Research set a €18.00 ($21.18) price target on Südzucker (ETR:SZU) in a report published on Wednesday, Borsen Zeitung reports.

 SÃ¼dzucker AG produces and sells sugar products in Germany, rest of Europe, and internationally.
 It operates through four segments: Sugar, Special Products, CropEnergies, and Fruit.
 The Sugar segment produces and sells sugar, sugar specialty products, molasses, and animal feed to food industry, retailers, and agriculture markets, as well as offers by-products of sugar.